 The mountain setting is inspired by travels around the world.
 This original print combines woodblock and linocut printmaking techniques.

 Map of America using flight patterns and the locations of the country's largest airports.
+Reminiscent of mid-century modern design.
+Part of my collection of 10 essential gifts for travelers.

 A Northern Michigan lakeside scene made using the reduction process where the same linoleum block is used to print each color in the print.